AdobeStock_782786951

 Satellites, black holes, exoplanets: when science extends beyond our planet

-How can we detect life on distant planets?
+How can we detect life on distant planets ?

-Julien de Wit, Associate Professor of Planetary Sciences at MIT and Amaury Triaud , Professor of Exoplanetology at University of Birmingham
+with Julien de Wit, Associate Professor of Planetary Sciences at MIT and Amaury Triaud , Professor of Exoplanetology at University of Birmingham

 On May 21st, 2024 |